arvimal/BootCamp/002-Core-Linux-Administration/RHEL8-changes.md

   * Shared COW is fast and space-efficient
   * RHEL7 can only mount XFS filesystems with shared COW, in read-only mode.

-* EXT4 supports checksums on filesystem metadata
+* EXT4 supports checksums on filesystem metadata.
+  * This ensures quick verification of filesystem integrity.

+* NFS configuration moved from `/etc/sysconfig/nfs` to `/etc/nfs.conf`.
+  * The configuration syntax differs from the previous format.
+  * RHEL8 automatically converts /etc/sysconfig/nfs to /etc/nfs.conf while upgrading from RHEL7.
+  *